cldf-datasets/languageatlasofthepacificarea/README.md

 ## Source

-This dataset if derived from ECAI's Pacific Language Mapping project, described as follows:
+This dataset is derived from ECAI's Pacific Language Mapping project, described as follows:

 > Languages included in this Atlas cover about one third of the world's 6,000 languages.
 The regions of the Pacific, Southeast Asia (apart from Burma), and Madagascar are documented.
 By the end of this century most of these languages will be extinct, thus limiting our ability to comprehend the diversity of human experience.